|Princess Lilian of Sweden|

 “I think that the work – and laughter – keeps me somewhat young in mind.
 I don’t do gymnastics or exercise.
 But I do feel the same wish to help as my husband did.”

 “The Princess remained supremely elegant, liking to wear high heels and haute couture clothes.
 She loved practical jokes and was fortified by the love of Queen Silvia, to whom she was especially close, and the younger members of the Swedish royal family.”

-White orchids invariably adorned the Villa Solbacken, where she lived under the care of a rota of three nurses.
+White orchids invariably adorned the Villa Solbacken, where she lived under the care of three nurses.

 Before her death, she was Sweden’s oldest royal, “entirely accepted by all generations of that family.”
 She had no children—or grandchildren—of her own, but everyone in the Royal Family and Sweden looked to her as that great old matriarch who saw them through hardship and abundance.